grannycart/by-sound-alone_source/manuscript/7_Chapter.md

 A second later the detonation rumbled through the hull of the _Prospect_.

 Percy smiled.
-"Nice work Cassandra!
+"Nice work, Cassandra!
 They may not risk another torpedo on us in these waters.
 They wasted two already, and those things are expensive."

-"Great," Gregory smirked, "so they'll just go back to trying to ram us."
+"Great," Gregory smirked.
+"So they'll just go back to trying to ram us."

 [//]: # (### Cassandra finds the Gnat, they talk over ship-to-ship about the new plan)